mpjlu/serving/README.md

 ---

-## *Example*: MNIST handwriting recognition
+## *Example*: MNIST Handwriting Recognition

-The `mnist_inference` example service implementations have been altered in this fork to run with the Caffe runtime when built with the `--define=runtime=caffe` option; making it easy to see the required changes to serve with Caffe rather than Tensorflow.
-Typically less than 10 lines of code need altering.
+The Tensorflow model server implementation has been altered in this fork to run with either Caffe or/and Tensorflow.
+The steps in this example are based on the original TensorFlow-only tutorial [here](tensorflow_serving/g3doc/serving_basic.md).

-#### 1. Download the pre-trained caffe model:
+#### 1. Download the Pre-trained Caffe Model:

     > bazel run //tensorflow_serving/servables/caffe/test_data:mnist_caffe_fetch -- \
         --version 1 /tmp/mnist_export_caffe